jesperberth/automationclass/lab04/lab4.md

 ## Task 4: Install Apache Webserver and create the site

-We need to collect the public ip address for webserver and add it to the in memory hosts file
+We need to collect the public ip address for webserver and add it to the in memory hosts file, and copy the ssh id to the new machine

 [Ansible Module azure_rm_publicipaddress_facts](https://docs.ansible.com/ansible/latest/modules/azure_rm_publicipaddress_facts_module.html#azure-rm-publicipaddress-facts-module)